Welcome to your complete guide to the Great Dane.

-You don’t have to know much about dogs to know a Great Dane when you see one.
+We all know a Great Dane when we see one.

-Read on to learn about the Great Dane’s origins, his physical characteristics and typical behavior.
+Read on to learn about the Great Dane’s origins.

 Origin of the Great Dane dog